pachyderm/pachyderm/doc/docs/master/how-tos/basic-data-operations/sql-ingest.md

 Specifically, we help you connect to a remote database of your choice and pull the result of a given query at regular intervals in the form of a CSV or a JSON file.

 ## Use SQL Ingest
 Pachyderm's SQL Ingest uses [jsonnet pipeline specs](../../pipeline-operations/jsonnet-pipeline-specs) with the following parameters to automatically create the pipelines that access, query, and materialize the results of a SQL query to a data warehouse.
 The outputted results can take the form of CSV or JSON files.
+Check the [Formatting section]() at the bottom of the page for specific details on formats and SQL Datatypes.

 Pass in the following parameters and get your results committed to an output repo, ready for the following downstream pipeline:
 ```shell